-That’s why digital transformation is truly disruptive.
+Digital transformation is truly disruptive.
 It will affect your entire business, from sales and marketing to HR, finance and suppliers.
-Not everyone will like it.
-Team work, detractors and motivators can make or break your experience.
+Although there's plenty of benefits of digital transformation, not everyone will like it.
+Teamwork, detractors and motivators can make or break your experience.

 Let’s understand where your business is at on the transformation journey.
 It’ll help show what your success could look like against your first steps on that path.
 The Harvard Business Review outlines three distinct stages:

 - Improving Operations: your organisation is working to improve current processes.
 At this stage, benefits of digital transformation look like improved efficiency, lower costs and increased customer satisfaction.
 This may work in today's business environment, but the chances of it working tomorrow are slim.
 For example, Kodak has used digital technology to improve the quality of their film.